cagox/quest/docs/Quest/Character.md

 ```
 ## The Character
 This class is likely to change a lot.
 It might end up being entirely restructured anyway.
 A lot depends on how I eventually end up deciding to handle races, and monsters and such.

+For now I am creating the character with basic stats that will be used later down the road once other features are implemented.